 In phase 2, the subnets will start the second round of multicasting, as can be seen in Fig.1 (b).
 In this round, each controller will be used as a bridge to exchange the information among its undirected connected neighbors.
 In this case, the information will go one subnet further than in phase 1.
-As a result of phase 2, the topology and neighbors' tables will be updated, such that phase 2's results are:
+As a result of phase 2, the topology table and neighbors table will be updated, such that phase 2's results are: